omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - schedule_instance.html
 - schedule_instance_for_multiple_athletes.html
 - user_page.html
+- workout_list.html
+- workout_detail.html
 - workoutinstance_detail.html

+## functionality completed on 9/13/19
+- moved workout search filters to center of screen
+- changed tabcontentreplacement on base_generic.css to position relative so workout lists wouldn't show over other things
+- centered many pages ( all pages is workout dropdown menus on user page)

 ## functionality completed on 9/12/19
 - figure out how to higlight current day on calendar page.